yoctoalex/eap_lab/README.rst

 7. Update Monitoring to Blocking via Postman
 ********************************************

+Let's now change monitoring to blocking for Malicious IP and Threat Campaigns via Postman.

 `a)` Go back to Postman and send the **Update Monitor to Block** request which uses your “account_id” and "EAP record" retrieved a few steps above.